OpenZeppelin/openzeppelin-contracts/RELEASING.md

 # Releasing

-This document describes our release policy, and constains the steps to be followed by an OpenZeppelin maintainer at the several stages of a release.
+This document describes our release process, and contains the steps to be followed by an OpenZeppelin maintainer at the several stages of a release.

 We release a new version of OpenZeppelin monthly.
 Release cycles are tracked in the [issue milestones](https://github.com/OpenZeppelin/openzeppelin-solidity/milestones).